Chief Executive Officer

 Zoe du Cann - Learning and Development Coordinator

 Zoë coordinates LifeTec’s Learning and Development programs, overseeing LifeTec’s delivery of face to face training, digital learning and organisational training for corporate partners.
 Zoë supports LifeTec’s mission to deliver high-quality learning in the field of assistive technology, supporting best outcomes for all stakeholders within the industry.
-Key areas of interest include innovative models for learning, and the use of digital technologies to share information across wide geographies and audiences.
+Key areas of delivery include innovative models for learning, and the use of digital technologies to make learning accessible to health professionals, service providers, and people from all audiences across Australia.

 Alicia Parry - Occupational Therapist